mmalyska/containers/README.md

 Welcome to container images, if looking for a container start by [browsing the container packages](https://github.com/mmalyska?tab=packages&repo_name=containers).

-## Fork info

-This repository was forked from https://github.com/onedr0p/containers all the credits for automation goes to oryginall author.

 ## Tag immutability

 The containers built here do not use immutable tags, as least not in the more common way you have seen from [linuxserver.io](https://fleet.linuxserver.io/) or [Bitnami](https://bitnami.com/stacks/containers).